Using the HTTP Server View

 This example shows the result of an HTTP Server test:

-Response time: Also known as Time-to-first-byte, this is the time elapsed from the beginning of the request (before DNS request) until the client receives the first byte of the response from the server.
+Response Time (ms): The total time to complete the HTTP request, also known as time-to-first-byte, measured from the start of the request (before DNS resolution) until the client receives the first byte of the response from the server.
+It includes DNS Time, Connect Time, SSL Negotiation Time (for HTTPS), and Wait Time.

 To show average availability, response time, or throughput for any single agent charted against the global average of the same metric, select Agents from the Overlay options above the timeline and select the agent.
 Deselect any agents you have selected from the Agents filter at the top.